 - How to use reflex activity and neurosensory cueing to achieve automatic postural and movement responses.

-JEMS® Movement ART 2, 3 and 4 courses will progress participants to enhance their skills and understanding of:
+The JEMS® Movement ART course series will progress participants to enhance their skills and understanding of:

 - Integrating and progressing seed movements into programmes which systematically address patients at all levels, from acute and low level presentations through to chronic conditions or elite sports performance issues.